Vector field: Curl in three dimensions

 The curl measures the density of the angular momentum of the vector flow at a point, that is, the amount to which the flow circulates around a fixed axis.
 This intuitive description is made precise by Stokes' theorem.

 Index of a vector field

-The index of a vector field is an integer that helps to describe the behaviour of a vector field around an isolated zero (i.e., an isolated singularity of the field).
+The index of a vector field is an integer that helps describe its behaviour around an isolated zero (i.e., an isolated singularity of the field).
 In the plane, the index takes the value −1 at a saddle singularity but +1 at a source or sink singularity.